Indoor-Mobility-Analysis/IMA-front-end/Data-Formats.md

 * _id: ObjectId
 * time_stamp: int32
 * floor: int32
+* map_data: [int32, int32, int32, double, double]
-* map_data: Each row contains the crowd and flow information on the floor map, it is in format: [x, y, number of person, flow magnitude, flow direction] which have data type of [int32, int32, int32, double, double] respectively.
+ * Each row contains the crowd and flow information on the floor map
+    * [x, y, number of person, flow magnitude, flow direction]
+* big_clusters: [int32, int32, double, double, double, int32]
-* big_clusters: Each row is a cluster found on the floor map, which contains information: [cluster’s x coordinate, cluster’s y coordinate, flow magnitude, flow direction, cluster’s density, cluster’s area in square meters] [int32, int32, double, double, double, int32]
+ * Each row is a cluster found on the floor map
+    * [cluster’s x coordinate, cluster’s y coordinate, flow magnitude, flow direction, cluster’s density, cluster’s area in square meters]
+* small_clusters: [int32, int32, double, double, double, int32, string]
-* small_clusters: Each row is a smaller cluster segmented from the big clusters, which contains information: [cluster’s x coordinate, cluster’s y coordinate, flow magnitude, flow direction, density, cluster’s area, exit ID] [int32, int32, double, double, double, int32, string]
+ * Each row is a smaller cluster segmented from the big clusters
+    * [cluster’s x coordinate, cluster’s y coordinate, flow magnitude, flow direction, density, exit ID]
+    * cluster area of each small cluster is fixed to 9 square meters
+* ppl_cnt: int32
+ * The total number of people on the floor